Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap

 This article proposes a roadmap to address the current challenges in small-scale testbeds for \acp{cav} and robot swarms.
 The roadmap is a joint effort of participants in the workshop ``1\textsuperscript{st} Workshop on Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms,'' held on June 2 at the IEEE Intelligent Vehicles Symposium (IV) 2024 in Jeju, South Korea.
-The roadmap contains three parts: \begin{enumerate*} \item enhancing accessibility and diversity, especially for underrepresented communities, \item sharing best practices for the development and maintenance of testbeds, and \item connecting testbeds through an abstraction layer to support collaboration. \end{enumerate*} The workshop features eight invited speakers, four contributed papers \cite{lyons2024dart, ulhas2024ganbased, arfvidsson2024smallscale, hamza2024visionbased}, and a presentation of a survey paper on testbeds \cite{mokhtarian2024survey}.
+The roadmap contains three parts: \begin{enumerate*} \item enhancing accessibility and diversity, especially for underrepresented communities, \item sharing best practices for the development and maintenance of testbeds, and \item global testbed connectivity, e.g., through an abstraction layer, to support collaboration. \end{enumerate*} The workshop features eight invited speakers, four contributed papers \cite{lyons2024dart, ulhas2024ganbased, arfvidsson2024smallscale, hamza2024visionbased}, and a presentation of a survey paper on testbeds \cite{mokhtarian2024survey}.
 The survey paper provides an online comparative table of more than 25 testbeds, available at \href{https://bassamlab.github.io/testbeds-survey}{https://bassamlab.github.io/testbeds-survey}.
-The workshop's own website is available at \href{https://cpm-remote.lrt.unibw-muenchen.de/iv24-workshop}{https://cpm-remote.lrt.unibw-muenchen.de/iv24-workshop}.
+The workshop's own website is available at \href{https://cpm.lrt.unibw.de/workshop}{https://cpm.lrt.unibw.de/workshop}.

 \acresetall